-The Entry-level M.S.A.T. program is designed to prepare graduates of the program for the National Athletic Trainers’ Association Board of Certification (BOC) exam leading them to a career as a certified athletic trainer.
+Graduates of the AT program earn a Master of Science in Athletic Training (M.S.A.T.) degree.
+The AT Program is designed to prepare graduates for the National Athletic Trainers’ Association Board of Certification (BOC) exam leading them to a career as a certified athletic trainer.

 Non-credit Professional Development Requirements

 In addition to the 48 credit hours of coursework, students are required to gain

 approximately two weeks of clinical experience during assigned pre-season athletic

 practices during August of each year in the program.
 Students are also required to attend